VulcanJS/vulcan-docs/source/theming.md

 ## Components & HoCs

-To understand how theming works in Nova, it's important to understand how components and higher-order components (HoCs) interact.
+To understand how theming works in Vulcan, it's important to understand how components and higher-order components (HoCs) interact.

 A higher-order component's role is to wrap a regular component to pass it a specific prop (such as a list of posts, the current user, the `Router` object, etc.).
 You can think of HoCs as specialized assistants that each hand the component a tool it needs to do its job.